 - What is the budget for your tool?

 - What staff are available to manage the information needed to make the tool work?

 - How many tasks are in the primary project work breakdown structure (WBS)?

 - And how many levels of indenture are there?

 The power and degree of control needed for your choice of a tool hinge on the answers to these questions.

 Thoroughly assess whether the software specifications are going to meet the needs of your project.
 There are free online tools, however, whilst these claim to help you manage engagement, they’re often inadequate and a just means of forcing you into a high-cost subscription service.

-Tools such as the industry-standard Microsoft Project implemented in a SharePoint cloud environment costs thousands to acquire the enterprise licenses.
+Tools such as the industry-standard Microsoft Project implemented in a SharePoint cloud environment will cost thousands to acquire enterprise licenses.
 Not to mention the thousands more in overhead costs to staff the team to make it run smoothly and keep it running.